aaronstrong/gcp-professional-architect/services/storage/README.md

     * Network ingress and data transfer within a region is free
     * Network egress charges apply and vary by destination
 * All storage classes accessed through the same APIs
+* With exception to Managed Folders, Cloud Storage operats with a flat namespace, meaning folders don't actually exist within Cloud Storage.
+The folder name is part of the object's name.
+The Google Cloud console and Storage CLIs provide the illusion of a hierarchical file tree.
+    * Managed folders - You can apply IAM policies to managed folders to grant principles access only to the objects within the managed folder to finely control access to bojects.
+You can nest up to 7 levels deep including the parent folder.
 * [Four Storage Classes](https://cloud.google.com/storage/docs/storage-classes)